 SSHRC Partnership Grants - Stage 2

 The Partnership Grant Program is a two-stage application process.
 Those invited to submit a Stage 2 Partnership Grant application will have submitted a successful Stage 1 application.
-Information provided here offers a general overview of SSHRC’s Partnership Program.
-Please contact Research Development for more information.
+Information provided here offers a general overview of SSHRC’s Partnership Program and instructions/timelines for internal processes.
+Please contact the Institutional Research Programs Officer (IRPO) contact listed below for more information.

 Value & Duration